basarabam/courses-regular-expressions-and-intermediate-string-manipulation-in-r/chapter1.md

 ```

 `@instructions`
-- Load devtools package into the working enverement
+- Load > neiss package into the working environment, and check

 `@hint`